Kakadu/zanuda/Develop.md

 ##### Main

-The tools accpts a directory where [dune](https://dune.rtfd.io)-based project is build
+The tool accepts a directory where [dune](https://dune.rtfd.io)-based project is located and was built

-    linter -dir <DIR>
+    zanuda -dir <DIR>

 It parses the output of `dune describe` to get information about the files in the project.
-After that it applies lints in that files, one by one.
-Everything is tested with OCaml 4.14.1
+After that it applies lints on these files, one by one.
+Everything is tested with OCaml 4.14.1, and kind of specialized for this version of compiler, because we implemented Typedtree-specific first class patterns.

 ##### Source tree mapping